 The unit is very quiet and will be minimally disruptive, it is also a robust and reliable way of integrating condensation control into your home.

 Kenwood Positive Pressure Ventilation System (Suitable For Flats)

 The Kenwood Positive Pressure Ventilation System is most suited to flats.

 Where condensation is more widespread, the Kenwood Positive Pressure Ventilation system© is an effective solution.
 A Kenwood condensation control unit is fitted to an external wall and operates by introducing fresh, filtered air into the property.
 In cooler weather, the automated temperature sensor activates, and the unit will gently temper the incoming air to reduce heat loss.

 Installed in conjunction with Kenwood passive ventilators, the condensation control unit will effectively dilute and displace the damp air within the flat, ensuring a noticeable improvement in air quality and preventing mould growth occurring.

-Kenwood positive pressure systems for houses operate on the same principle as the flats unit detailed above, however these have the added advantage of concealing the control unit within the loft space, operating via a discreet grill installed in the ceiling, normally on the landing.
+Whilst Kenwood positive pressure systems for houses operate on the same principle as the flats unit detailed above, these have the added advantage of concealing the control unit within the loft space, operating via a discreet grill installed in the ceiling, normally on the landing.

 How Can We Help With Condensation Control?